viacheslavpopov/viacheslavpopov/README.md

   </strong>
 </p>

-I'm a highly skilled and motivated PHP developer with 7 years of hands-on experience in designing and developing dynamic, static, and user-friendly websites/ web applications.
+I'm a highly skilled and motivated C# developer with 7 years of hands-on experience in desktop app and web app development.

-As a PHP expert, I'm proficient in PHP frameworks and platforms with a strong attention to detail and a passion for creating exceptional user experiences.
+As a C# expert, I'm proficient in C# frameworks and platforms with a strong attention to detail and a passion for creating exceptional user experiences.

 <p align="center">